lucidrains/q-transformer/README.md

         - [ ] 1 time step option
         - [ ] n-time steps

+- [ ] show a simple end-to-end example, in the same style as all other repos

 - [ ] consult some RL experts and figure out if there are any new headways into resolving <a href="https://www.cs.toronto.edu/~cebly/Papers/CONQUR_ICML_2020_camera_ready.pdf">delusional bias</a>

 - [ ] for exploration, allow for finely randomizing a subset of actions, and not all actions at once